dmit4git/hiddenpath/README.md

 - `'MultiDiscrete'` : (default) `gym.spaces.MultiDiscrete` type is used with following `nvec` for possible actions: [**angle space**, **force space**].
 Those action values are evenly translated into possible angle values: [**max angle**, **max angle** * (-1)] and force values [**min force**, **max force**].
 With default values (**max angle**=75 , **angle space**=3, **min force**=2, **max force**=10, **force space**=2), angle value 0 translates into 75 degrees, 1 into 0, 2 into -75; force value 0 translates into 2, 1 into 10.
 So action [0, 1] translates into move 75 degres to the left (up on visualization) and  step of 10 units long.
 - `'Discrete'` : `gym.spaces.Discrete` type is used.
 Same as `'MultiDiscrete'`.
 Only angle choice is required, force is always **max force**.
 - `'Box'` : `gym.spaces.Box` type is used with following shape: (low=[0, 0], high=[**angle space**, **force space**]).
 Real values from that diapasone are evenly translated into possible angle values: [**max angle**, **max angle** * (-1)] and force values [**min force**, **max force**].

+##### Observation space

+Observation space is simpler, it only has space type setting in `env.settings['observation_space']` entry, valid values are:

+- `'MultiDiscrete'` : (default) `gym.spaces.MultiDiscrete` type is used.
+Agent location coorditaes are rounded.
+- `'Box'` : (default) `gym.spaces.Box` type is used.
+Agent location coorditaes are not rounded.

+Visualization is consistent with either type.

 ## License